Customer Health Score for SaaS: How to Predict Churn Before It Happens

 By the time a customer clicks “Cancel,” it’s usually too late.
 The decision was made weeks ago.
 The real question is: can you spot the warning signs early enough to do something about it?

-That’s what customer health scoring does.
-It assigns a 0-100 score to every customer based on behavioral signals, so you can see who’s thriving and who’s about to leave.
+That’s what a customer health score does.
+It assigns a 0-100 score to every customer based on behavioral signals, so you can predict churn before it happens — and actually do something about it.

-After researching how enterprise tools like Gainsight approach this (and stripping away the complexity that doesn’t apply to small SaaS), we landed on 4 signals that actually predict churn:
+After researching how enterprise tools like Gainsight approach this (and stripping away the complexity that doesn’t apply to indie SaaS), we landed on 4 signals that actually predict customer churn:

 1. Payment Recency (40% weight)